Pros and Cons of Living in Madrid – 10 best and worst things

 A place with high salaries, low taxes, awesome weather and an amazing social life?

-I’ll be there tomorrow!
+I’ll pack my bags and be there tomorrow!

 But so far (despite visiting many of the major cities of Europe) I don’t have one.